Associate in Arts, Emphasis in Educational Studies Early Childhood

 Course Number Course Name Requisites Notes Area Credits

-HU Humanities, Fine Arts & Design Note: EDU230 will meet the [HU] requirement if completed Spring 2022 or later HU 3
+HU Humanities, Fine Arts & Design EED225 recommended.
+HU 3

 L Literacy & Critical Inquiry COM225 recommended L 3